 Different-looking design to tackle rough conditions

-The 'Greg Mortimer' looks quite different from other expedition cruise vessels.
-She is the first expedition cruise ship designed with the ULSTEIN X-BOW®, a design feature initially developed for offshore vessels operating in some of the roughest waters on the planet.
-Cruise vessels usually don't head out in very bad weather, however, that does not mean that they never get to experience it.
+The 'Greg Mortimer' is the first expedition cruise ship designed with the ULSTEIN X-BOW®; a feature initially developed for offshore vessels operating in rough waters.

 Greg Mortimer wave conditions across the atlantic

-As for the question in the heading; ship design in general, including the X-BOW hull line design, cannot cure or prevent seasickness, yet, it can influence it.
-Motion sickness comes as a result of the brain receiving conflicting messages and relates to a disturbance of the inner ear.
-When you are seated in your cabin and your body is still sensing the movements from the sea, it can cause seasickness.
+Ship design, including the X-BOW hull line design, cannot cure or prevent seasickness, but it can influence it.
+Motion sickness results from the brain receiving conflicting messages and relates to a disturbance of the inner ear.
+When seated in your cabin, your body still senses the movements from the sea, which can cause seasickness.

-We, as ship designers, can work purposefully to help avoid the perception of seasickness onboard vessels.
-The location of spaces along the length of the vessel, the response of the vessel to waves, current and wind, and the amount and quality of light and ventilation are some of the effective means and measures.
-The X-BOW is one of the design features that Ulstein has implemented since 2005 to improve the quality of life onboard vessels.
-The X-BOW improves the response of the vessel in waves.
-Lower motions and accelerations on waves result in increased comfort perceived in head seas, as the slamming and consequent vibrations are reduced.
+Ship designers can work purposefully to help avoid the perception of seasickness onboard vessels.
+The location of spaces along the vessel's length, the ship's response to waves, current, and wind, and the amount and quality of light and ventilation are effective measures.
+The X-BOW enhances the ship's response to waves, reducing slamming and vibrations, thus increasing comfort in head seas.

 Lars Ståle Skoge DSC4468 comp bw